TU-Delft-DCC/TU-Delft-DCC.github.io/docs/software/testing_intro.md

   title-block-modified: "Last modified"

 # Title of the document [manual entry]
+# Uncomment and populate the next line accordingly
 title: Software testing

+# Brief overview of the document (will be used in listings) [manual entry]
+# Uncomment and populate the next line and uncomment "hide-description: true".
+#description: Short description of the document
+#hide-description: true

 # Authors of the document, will not be parsed [manual entry]
 # Uncomment and populate the next lines accordingly